teralytics/prometheus-ecs-discovery/README.md

 The command line parameters that can be used are:

+* -config.cluster (string): the name of a cluster to scrape (defaults to scraping all clusters)
 * -config.scrape-interval (duration): interval at which to scrape the AWS API for ECS service discovery information (default 1m0s)
 * -config.scrape-times (int): how many times to scrape before